How to Know If You’re at Risk When Google Switches to a Mobile-First Index (Flowchart)

 - Please understand that “mobile first” relates to the Google index being based upon the mobile displayed content.
 It does not mean that desktop is dead.
 There are many reasons that in your business that “desktop first” may apply.
 For whether or not this applies to you, you may want to consult with an expert mobile SEO agency.

 I’m not trying to create fear, but I am hoping to convey a risk.

 What else can you do to make sure your business is well positioned when Google flips the switch and turns on its mobile-first index?

 People generally understand how much traffic they’re getting from Google in the desktop-focused index environment.
 Meanwhile, we have no idea how much traffic will be affected after the switch to a mobile-focused index.
 We want you in the best possible position when the change to a mobile-first index rolls out.

 We are convinced that mobile readiness is vital to the future of your business.
-To help you, we have created a service offering insights into your mobile readiness with our Mobile-First Readiness Report.
+To help you, we have designed our SEO Services to offer you powerful insights into your mobile readiness.
 Ensure your mobile-first SEO strategy is on track with a second pair of expert eyes on your site.

 A typical report may include assessment of the following:

 - Mobile friendliness